Michael Chaplin (writer): Life

-“For The Love of Leo”, a bittersweet comedy drama starring Mark Bonnar and set in Edinburgh (where Chaplin and wife Susan lived for five years), began running on Radio 4 in 2019 and was recommissioned for a further two series.
-As of January 2022 Chaplin plans to write one final series.
-In 2019 Chaplin also wrote an irreverent serial about the death of Queen Victoria based on the book by Stewart Richards called “Curtain Down at Her Majesty's”.
+“For The Love of Leo”, a comedy drama starring Mark Bonnar and set in Edinburgh (where Chaplin and wife Susan lived for five years), began running on Radio 4 in 2019 and was recommissioned for a further two series.

-The great majority of Michael Chaplin’s radio plays were directed by his long-term collaborator (2006-2021), the late Marilyn Imrie, who contributed to them immeasurably.

-In 2020 Chaplin wrote a 60 minute single play for Radio 4. titled “South On The Great North Road” shaped around a song of the same name by Sting).
-The playwright and singer/songwriter then collaborated on a 90 minute play with songs about the life of a musical life of a Newcastle family which will be going out in March 2022.
+In 2020 Chaplin wrote a 60-minute single play for Radio 4. titled “South On The Great North Road” shaped around a song of the same name by Sting).
+The playwright and singer/songwriter then collaborated on a 90-minute play with songs about the life of a musical life of a Newcastle family which will be going out in March 2022.
 Sting plays one of the characters in “I Must Have Loved You” as well as singing.

 In August 2021 Chaplin published a memoir framed around one of his lifetime obsessions..
 “Newcastle United Stole My Heart: 60 Years in Black And White” is published by Hurst Books and received much praise from fans, ex-players and sports journalists.

-Chaplin has been a visiting professor at both Sunderland University (2007-2012) and Newcastle University (2016-2021).
+Chaplin has been a visiting professor at both Sunderland University (2007–2012) and Newcastle University (2016–2021).
 He was a writer-in-residence for the Port of Tyne from 2010 to 2015 and has served on the boards of various cultural organisations in the North-East, including Live Theatre, the Tyneside Cinema, the writers’ development agency New Writing North and the Amber/Side Trust.

-Over the winter of 2019-20 Michael Chaplin and his musician cousin Gary Chaplin performed an entertainment based on the story of their family, told in readings, music, images, conversation ‘and cloth caps’.
-The cousins call themselves “The Bird Scarers”, after the first job of their great-great grandfather John, and hope to revive their collaboration in the future.